Parks and Recreation

 Register for Classes & Sports

 Register for classes and programs now!
 Hundreds of new classes are available.
-Whether you are interested in shedding those pandemic pounds or just need an affordable way get your kids active, there is a something that is right for you and your family.
+There is a something that is right for you and your family.

 Millions of people enjoy Phoenix hiking trails every year.
 Park Rangers educate trail users about important "Take a Hike.
 Do it Right." hiking safety guidelines.